Please note as of 1st April 2021 we will no longer take prescription requests over the telephone.

-Medication can be ordered via Patient Access, our front desk, requests can be posted to the practice or you can telephone your nominated chemist or you sign with a company to order and deliver on your behalf.
+Medication can be ordered online via apps such as Patient Access or NHS App, requests can be posted to the practice, you can telephone your nominated chemist or you sign with a company to order and deliver on your behalf.

 Patients on repeat medication will be asked to see a doctor, nurse practitioner or practice nurse at least once a year to review these regular medications and notification should appear on your repeat slip.